ibm-cloud-docs/appid/at-events.md

 1. Log in to your {{site.data.keyword.cloud_notm}} account.
 2. From the catalog, provision an instance of the {{site.data.keyword.at_short}} service in the same account and region as your {{site.data.keyword.appid_short_notm}} instance.
 3. From the **Observability > Activity Tracker** tab, verify the information for the instance that you created.
-4. Click **View LogDNA** and make sure you're on the **Everything** dashboard.
+4. Click **View Open Dashboard** and make sure you're on the **Everything** dashboard.
 Any events that meet the qualifications for your {{site.data.keyword.at_short}} payment plan are visible.
 You can filter your results by tags, sources, apps or levels.
 You can also search for specific events or jump to a specific timeframe.